JasperD-UGent/keyness-calculator/README.md

 ## Usage example
 ### Input
 The usage example is presented in the <code>keynessCalculator_example.py</code> file.
 It contains a usage example for both input types (CSV/TSV files or Python dictionary).
 The <code>init_keyness_calculator</code> function used to perform the keyness calculations only requires two arguments, namely the study corpus (passed to the first-position <code>input_sc</code> argument) and the reference corpus (passed to the second-position <code>input_rc</code> argument).
 For CSV/TSV files as input type, the argument is simply the path to the corpus folder; for the Python dictionary as input, you need to construct a 2-tuple of the corpus name followed by the Python dictionary in second position.
-To learn more about all the possible other arguments which can be passed to the <code>init_keyness_calculator</code> function, have a look at the [source code](https://github.com/JasperD-UGent/keyness-calculator/blob/main/keynessCalculator_example_defs.py).
+To learn more about all the possible other (keyword) arguments which can be passed to the <code>init_keyness_calculator</code> function, have a look at the [source code](https://github.com/JasperD-UGent/keyness-calculator/blob/main/keynessCalculator_example_defs.py).
 ```python
 def main():
     # CSV/TSV files as input